 - First Degree Identity Theft – 5 counts

 - Second Degree Identity Theft – 1 Count

 - Second Degree Theft – 2 counts

 - First Degree Trafficking in Stolen Property – 1 count

 Auburn Police arrested Michael Lou thanks to anonymous tips to Crime Stoppers of Puget Sound.
-Lou is being held in the Snohomish Count jail on $50,000 bail.
-He is WMW Capture #828.
+Lou is being held in the Snohomish County jail on $50,000 bail.

 The North Snohomish County Property Crimes Unit needs your help to find Michael Lou who may be in the Auburn area of King County.